Spend a summer in Boston learning from the same faculty that

 - Learn how organizations operate and develop management skills to contribute to complex, not-for-profit, business and government entities.

-- Complete the core management courses in one summer and receive 9 credits through the completion of 3 full courses–ideal for students who find it difficult to fit management courses into their schedule and students interested in completing a Carroll School Minor.
+- Complete the core management courses in one summer and receive 10 credits through the completion of 3 full courses and one Excel module–ideal for students who find it difficult to fit management courses into their schedule and students interested in completing a Carroll School Minor.

 - Develop career strategies in building your personal brand through sessions on skills assessment, writing resumes and business letters, interviewing skills, effective networking, and employer panels.